KelvinLu/krotos-convnet/krotos/msd/resources/echonest_notes.md

 # Reducing the dataset

-If you don't feel like performing operations on 1,000,000-by-40 dense matrices or 1,000,000-by-1,000,000 diagonal matrices, you can reduce the dataset down to the ~20K users and ~10K songs that [Dieleman et al.](http://papers.nips.cc/paper/5004-deep-content-based-music-recommendation.pdf) does in his work in Section 5.1.
-Feel free to skip to **We're not done yet!** below to retain the full dataset.
+If you don't feel like performing operations on 1,000,000-by-40 dense matrices, you can reduce the dataset down to the ~20K users and ~10K songs that [Dieleman et al.](http://papers.nips.cc/paper/5004-deep-content-based-music-recommendation.pdf) does in his work in Section 5.1.
+Otherwise, feel free to skip to the section **We're not done yet!** below to retain the full dataset.

 ### Reducing the song space